 AKA "The National 'Elf" or just the NHS.

 The NHS is what Americans might call "socialized medicine".
 It's free at the point of use.
 Seeing a doctor costs nothing, nor does getting a tap removed from your child's toe.
 Emergency treatment is free as is patient transport - you donít have to pay for an ambulance here.
 Note that this applies (broadly) even for visitors - while some treatment is technically not free itís largely unenforced due to front line staff caring far more about treating patients than worrying about their ability to pay.

 However, not everything is free.
-Prescriptions cost a fixed amount, £8.05 (you can get discounts or the fees waived if you fulfill certain criteria, such as being unemployed, under 16, over 60, or have certain chronic conditions that require a lot of medication, such as diabetes etc. The number of people exempt from paying prescriptions actually outnumbers the number of people paying for them).
+Prescriptions cost a fixed amount, £9.35 (you can get discounts or the fees waived if you fulfill certain criteria, such as being unemployed, under 16, over 60, or have certain chronic conditions that require a lot of medication, such as diabetes etc. The number of people exempt from paying prescriptions actually outnumbers the number of people paying for them).
 However, Wales, Northern Ireland and Scotland have all now abolished prescription fees.
 If you require a lot of different prescriptions but do not qualify for free ones, a pre-payment certificate may be more cost effective - these are £30.25 for three months and £108.10 for twelve months and cover all prescriptions while valid.

 That's not to say that it's the only choice for sick people.
 Private healthcare is available from people like BUPA, who advertise on TV.
 However, most private healthcare providers use the same hospitals, equipment and beds as the NHS, so it's more akin to paying to skip the queue, rather than paying for better treatment.
 This makes the topic somewhat controversial.

 Note that in the UK, legal medicines/drugs are divided into three classes: